 Young Latinx, mostly New Yorkers of Puerto Rican of the Puerto Rican diaspora, instead of breaking away from their roots in rebellion, embraced them and built a movement on that foundation.
 Instead of feeling shame for who we were and where we came from (as we were taught in schools and by the dominant culture), we took the multi-layered cultural and physical manifestations of what it meant to be a Puerto Rican and used that nexus as a rallying point for cultural pride.

 One of the most popular albums at the time, was Willie Colon’s reinterpretation of traditional Puerto Rican holiday music, Asalto Navidad, and the cover featured Willie Colon and his famous lead singer, Hector Lavoe, stealing from a Christmas tree (yes PRs have a sense of humor).
 Any PR worth his salt had a copy of this album and it was played during the holidays for decades later.
-Every time I hear this music, I am filled (as I’m sure many Puerto Ricans are) with the holiday spirit.
-It was a time of little in terms of material possessions but rich in the things that matter most: family, friendship, and an invincible inner joy.
+Every time I hear this music, I am filled (as I’m sure many from the Puerto Rican diaspora are) with the holiday spirit.
+It was a time of little in terms of material possessions but rich in the things that matter most: family, friendship, and community.

 The following is a story from that time…

 In the depths of winter, I finally learned that within me there lay an invincible summer.